markvdlaan93/markvdlaan93.github.io/_posts/2019-10-25-avr-c-bitshifting.md

 With bit shifting, we can avoid this by targetting indivual bits:
 ```
 void setupIoPins(){
-    // DDRD = Data Direction Register D = configure the eight pins of Port D.
+    // DDRD = Data Direction Register D = configure the eight pins of
+    // Port D.
     // 0 = input pin; 1 = output pin
-    // In this case, we want to set the first, second, third and fourth pin as output pin.
+    // In this case, we want to set the first, second, third and fourth
+    // in as output pin.
     DDRD = DDRD | (1<<0); // same as DDRD |= (1<<0);
     DDRD = DDRD | (1<<1);
     DDRD = DDRD | (1<<2);